Who we are

 Elisabetta Colla (高埃麗) is Assistant Professor at the School of Arts and Humanities (Lisbon University).
 She is also researcher of the Centre for History of Lisbon and PhD candidate in Pre-history and Archaeology at the School of Arts and Humanities (Lisbon University).
 She holds a PhD in Culture Studies obtained from the Faculty of Human Sciences of the Portuguese Catholic University of Lisbon, a Master’s degree in Asian Studies from the Faculty of Human Sciences of Oporto, a Master’s degree (Laurea) in Oriental Languages and Literatures from “Ca’ Foscari”, University of Venice, and a diploma in Chinese Language from the former Beijing Languages Institute.

 Amy Matthewson is a historian interested in race relations, identity, epistemologies, and visual and material cultures with particular focus on China in the British imagination in the late nineteenth and early twentieth centuries.
-She is the author of Cartooning China: Punch, Power, & Politics in the Victorian Era and is currently Lecturer in History at the University of Hull.
+She holds a PhD in History from the School of Oriental and African Studies (SOAS), University of London and is the author of Cartooning China: Punch, Power, & Politics in the Victorian Era, a book that explores representations of China and the Chinese in the British popular satirical magazine ‘Punch.’
+She currently teaches at the University of Hull.
+Website: https://amymatthewson.com

 Karen Tam is a Montréal artist whose research focuses on the constructions and imaginations of ‘ethnic’ spaces through installations in which she recreates Chinese restaurants, karaoke lounges, opium dens, curio shops and other sites of cultural encounters.
 She has exhibited her work and participated in residencies in North America, Europe, and China, including the Montreal Museum of Fine Arts and the He Xiangning Art Museum.
 She holds a PhD in Cultural Studies from Goldsmiths (University of London) and a MFA in Sculpture from The School of the Art Institute of Chicago.
 She is represented by Galerie Hugues Charbonneau.
 Website: http://www.karentam.ca